Four of Pentacles Tarot Card Meaning & Interpretations

 The negative aspects of the 4 of Pentacles are depicted in this minor king having each foot on a pentacle embossed coin while tightly clutching one to his chest with both arms.
 This contentment with your material wealth makes you unwilling to invest, spend or share any of it.
 This is a stagnant situation which doesn't allow for growth or change.
-A common trait of the number 4, the Kings, Emperor and Tarot's Death card.
+A common trait of the number 4 and part of the symbology of the Kings, the Emperor and Tarot's Death card.
 If something stagnates, and stops growing and evolving, it risks death and extinction.
 Life is cyclic and constantly changing, death breaks cycles.
 As you browse through the cards in the Suit of Pentacles notice how the wealthy and materially prosperous cards are set in rich gardens or lands.
 The cards without wealth have little or no plant life to be seen and it is in this category the 4 of Pentacles falls.

 The 4 of Pentacles, or the 4 of Coins, is a card of financial security, stubbornness, greed and inflexibility.
 The element here is Earth which relates to wealth and material possessions.
 The aspects of the number 4 in numerology are security, patience, endurance, restriction, hard work, and rigidity.
 The 4 is thought of in many cultures as an unlucky number and this card's appearance would not be a good long term omen for personal wealth.
 Nothing is coming into the bank and although it may seem prudent not to spend in these circumstances it is preventing investment for the future.